 Develop a wide range of basic administrative skills pertaining to human resources management, facilities management, organizational structure and internal relations and financial management.

 Develop essential skills related to fiscal planning, management and control.

 Communicate effectively in both written and spoken business communications.

 Develop a wide range of skills pertaining to the establishment and effective management of volunteers and boards of directors.

 Develop an understanding of the applications of microcomputers in the arts field, including word processing, financial records and reporting and ticketing.

-Two guided field placements are highlights of the program, offering students relevant experience and the development of mentoring relationships.
-Students have participated in placements with more than 100 regional, national and international arts and culture organizations including The National Ballet; The Royal Conservatory of Music; The Stratford Festival; the Hockey Hall of Fame; and numerous galleries, theatres, concert halls, museums and festivals.
+Two field placements offer students relevant experience and the development of mentoring relationships.
+Students have participated in placements with more than 100 regional, national and international arts and culture organizations including The National Ballet; The Royal Conservatory of Music; The Stratford Festival; the Hockey Hall of Fame; The Toronto Alliance for the Performing Arts; and numerous galleries, theatres, concert halls, museums and festivals.
 Students are responsible, with assistance, for arranging their own field placement locations and terms, and for the completion of the required 420 hours.